-Implements a ternary operator for strings; if the expression is true, it returns value-when-true; if the expression is false, it returns value-when-true; if the expression is false, it returns value-when-true; if the expression is false, it returns value-when-true; is returned.
-Otherwise, the value-when-false is
+Implements a ternary operator for strings; if the expression is true, it returns value-when-true; if the expression is false, it returns is returned.
+Structure value-when-false); argument is true, the value-when-true is returned.
+Otherwise, the value-when-false)